Programs in Graduate Study

 • All credits applied to the master’s degree must be earned within seven years prior to the awarding of the degree.

-• A minimum residency of 75 percent of required credits in the degree program is required.
-A maximum of 25 percent of the credits may be transferred from other accredited institutions provide they meet all criteria and have received approval from the candidate for graduation’s major advisor.
+• A minimum residency of 75% of required credits in the degree program is required.
+A maximum of 25% of the credits may be transferred from other accredited institutions provide they meet all criteria and have received approval from the candidate's major advisor.

 Conferring of Degrees